smwidmer/vegetationsdaten_info_flora_feldbuch/README.md

 <a name="VEGEDAZtransformieren"></a>
-## 3. Vegetationsdaten vom Info Flora Online-Feldbuch mit VEGEDAZ transformieren
+## 3. Vegetationsdaten vom  Online-Feldbuch in VEGEDAZ importieren
    <br />

 ***Artdaten importieren***